jakepalandri/ROSHome/Notes.md

         - The wake word is matched
         - The list of commands / the device type is matched against
         - EVERY device type is checked and the one with the latest match in the sentence is matched with
-            - this is because users could potentially be correcting themselves mid sentence and avoids matching with "" unless that is the only match
+            - this is because users could potentially be correcting themselves mid sentence <!--and avoids matching with "" unless that is the only match -->
         - The word "all" and "every" with the plural of the device type
         - Or check for the word "that" with the singular of the device type and check for a gesture
         - Anything is allowed between the command and device type
         - Nothing is allowed between the words within the command and within the device type
         - The matching command is sent to Home Assistant, e.g. right_light.turn_on
         - Should there be a hard coded turn everything on/off?
+    - NOTE:
+        - There is a possible way to implement the "turn on that ____" where the ____ is left blank
+        - This would require users to add valid locations for each device type to the JSON file
+        - Then if no device type is specified, it matches the command against a device type that exists in the location gestured to
+        - This is definitely possible however would complicate the demo unnecessarily while adding very little functionality
+        - Write about this in future work

 # Report
 - Abstract